touch

 Snippet from Wikipedia: Somatosensory system

 The neural pathways that go to the brain are structured such that information about the location of the physical stimulus is preserved.
-In this way, neighboring neurons in the somatosensory cerebral cortex in the brain represent nearby locations on the skin or in the body, creating a map, also called a cortical homunculus.
+In this way, neighboring neurons in the somatosensory cortex represent nearby locations on the skin or in the body, creating a map or sensory homunculus.